-Cohiba has a pre-processing option that can scale the uncertainties in isochore packages to approximately achieve a specified model weight.
+COHIBA has a pre-processing option that can scale the uncertainties in isochore packages to approximately achieve a specified model weight.
 This feature can be activated by using the element <weight-isochore-package-above>, specified on the reflector surface directly below an isochore package.
 If the model consists of several isochore packages, then each one can be scaled according to an individual model weight.

 Using the Brent Group as an example, one can scale the uncertainties of all isochores between the reflectors TopBrent and BaseBrent.
 Specifying a weight of 0.15 on BaseBrent gives the model weights shown in Figure 11.6, which can be compared with the original weights in Figure 11.3.
+A weight below 0.5 means that the isochores gets less weight than the velocity model (or depth converted thickness model).